seagyn/the-social-links/readme.txt

 * Initial Release

 == Upgrade Notice ==
 This version includes support for shortcodes and custom template tags.
-We\'ve also added support to define what order you want the social links in. ** This removes support for some social networks so please back up before updating **
+We've also added support to define what order you want the social links in. ** This removes support for some social networks so please back up before updating **